 First, there will be some paperwork that will be filed to highlight pluses and minuses of adopting the Appendix as well as associated costs.
 Secondly, a meeting will occur within the next couple months with the leaders of the other codes (i.e., plumbing and electrical) that may be impacted by the decision.
 After that, there will be a public hearing (most likely in May) followed by a 30 day comment period.
 After that point, the board will meet again and officially vote on the adoption of Appendix V. The final step is for it to move through the Secretary of State’s Administration and Finances office for promulgation.
 Adding all of those events up, they anticipate seeing Appendix V go into effect middle of 2018.

-So, things are looking pretty sunny for the state of Massachusetts and tiny houses.
+So, things are looking pretty sunny as the state of MA takes step closer to adopting Tiny House Appendix.
 It’s not going to happen overnight but at least the door is now officially open and a clear line of sight exists.
 We will keep you updated on the process as we continue to receive updates.
 Thanks to all of YOU for all the support you have extended in this effort.
 We couldn’t have gotten as far as we have without all the support!!

 p.s., As the proud wife, I just want to pass on this comment that one of the board officials shared with Andrew, “Your presentation was the reason we had a unanimous position on this.”
 Sniff, sniff…makes me feel all warm and fuzzy inside to see him get to do something he’s so naturally gifted at and to see his talents recognized.
 OK, gushfest over. 😉